 What is the best car insurance in Michigan?

-Technically, there isn’t one car insurance company in Michigan that is the best option for every driver.
-Some companies are the best for low rates, while others are the best for customer service.
-In order to find the best car insurance company, do some research and compare several providers before choosing one.
-The cheapest auto insurance in Michigan may not be the best provider for you.
+There is not one car insurance company in Michigan that is the best option for every driver.
+Because everyone has different needs from their auto insurance, different companies will fit the needs of different drivers.
+If you are looking for the best car insurance company, you may want to do some research and compare several providers before choosing one.

 Is Michigan a no-fault state?

 Michigan is one of 12 states that is considered “no-fault.”
-That means your insurance company will pay for your medical bills, lost wages and other expenses stemming from an accident, regardless of who caused it.
+That means your insurance company may pay for your medical bills, lost wages and other expenses stemming from an accident, regardless of who caused it.
 It does not mean that fault cannot be assigned in an accident or that the at-fault driver’s insurance company will not have to pay for any damages.
 It also does not guarantee that the at-fault driver cannot be sued for damages under certain circumstances.

 How much does car insurance in Michigan cost?